Dipsingh/dipsingh.github.io/_posts/2026-02-20-NSCC-Deep-Dive.md

 ### 4d.
 Three-Case EWMA with Trust Bias

 §1 (Clock 3) showed that the EWMA filter ($\alpha = 0.0125$, about 80 samples to reach 63%) is intentionally slow.
 It smooths out short-term per-path noise so that only ongoing congestion causes a decrease in magnitude.
 However, just being slow is not enough.
 In a spraying fabric, some delay samples are less reliable than others, so the filter must take this into account.

->Provenance note.
-The three trust-bias cases below are from the simulator’s EWMA implementation (uec.cpp).
-FASTFLOW describes a standard EWMA; UE NSCC says the sender maintains filtered delay but doesn’t prescribe case-specific rules.
-The trust-bias logic is one implementation’s strategy for handling multipath noise.

 The main idea is that ECN serves as a trust signal for delay samples.
 In the code, the ECN echo flag appears as a variable named skip, where skip = true means ECN is present.
 The outer if statement checks for the no-ECN discount case first, giving it the highest priority: